Applied Engineering, Safety & Technology

 Within the department, students can pursue a Bachelor of Science in Education (B.S.E) degree in Technology & Engineering Education or a Bachelor of Science (B.S.) degree in Occupational Safety & Environmental Health, Automation & Intelligent Robotics or Applied Engineering & Technology Management.

-Millersville University's Applied Engineering, Safety & Technology program is internationally accredited by the the Association of Technology, Management and Applied Engineering (ATMAE), Accreditation Board for Engineering and Technology (ABET), International Technology & Engineering Educators Association (ITEEA) and Council on Technology & Engineering Education (CTETE).
+Millersville University's Applied Engineering, Safety & Technology program is internationally accredited by the Association of Technology, Management and Applied Engineering (ATMAE), Accreditation Board for Engineering and Technology (ABET), International Technology & Engineering Educators Association (ITEEA) and Council on Technology & Engineering Education (CTETE).

 With the rapid pace of change in today's global society, the Department of Applied Engineering, Safety & Technology can prepare you to be competitive as technology and engineering-related careers evolve.